Scroll Top

 Objective: Strengthen the management capacities of key stakeholders of the RVSMBT and its surrounding protected areas to contribute to the conservation and sustainable use of natural resources in the MPAs by 2026.

-- The project and grievance mechanism were socialized in San Juan and La Ensenada communities.
+• Staff socialized the project and its grievance mechanism in the San Juan and La Ensenada communities to foster local transparency and engagement.

-- In coordination with the Fisheries Management Committee, workshops were held on lagoon fishing bans and best practices in Hicaque, Negra, Micos-Quemada, and Diamante lagoons, along with informational signs and press releases.
+• In coordination with the Fisheries Management Committee, the project held workshops on lagoon fishing bans and best practices across the Hicaque, Negra, Micos-Quemada, and Diamante lagoons.

 Fish spawning aggregation monitoring training for the co-managers of the Bahía de Tela Marine Wildlife Refuge